Our Favorite Ideas for Eco-Friendly Home Decor

 Don't be a drain on Earth's energy sources.
 Replace outdated appliances with Energy Star-labeled models, which are up to 50 percent more energy efficient than standard versions.
 Switch out incandescent light bulbs (which emit heat along with light) with LED (light-emitting diodes) or CFL (compact fluorescent light) bulbs to cut utility bills.
 Install motion sensors and programmable thermostats that turn on lights and heating systems as needed.

 Instead of synthetic textiles manufactured with nongreen processes, opt for window treatment and upholstery fabrics woven from renewable resources or recycled fibers and colored with natural dyes.
-Good eco-friendly fabric choices include organic cotton, wool, linen, bamboo, and hemp.
+Good eco-friendly materials for decoration include organic cotton, wool, linen, bamboo, and hemp.
 Area rugs woven from wool, jute, sisal, seagrass, and recycled plastics supply attractive anchors for an array of furniture styles.

 Reclaim Architectural Elements

-Give new life to home decor you already have.
+Give new life to home decor you already have for an eco-friendly furniture option.
 Update and personalize wood and metal furnishings (think headboards, tables, chairs, dressers, mirror frames, and bookcases) with colorful coats of paint, new or recycled hardware, decoupaged images, or fancy faux finishes.
+Revamping what is already in your home makes for affordable eco-friendly furniture.

 Buy Gently Used